A political festival that opposes the shift to the right!

 So: join in the thunder!

-You can find the complete festival program below :)
+You can find the complete festival program below and here to download:

 The festival is intended to provide a framework for long-term networking and to facilitate the entry into political engagement for those of us who are wondering: But what can I do?